Choking Victim

 Choking Victim was an American punk band formed in New York City, which lasted from 1992 to 1998.
 They played a mix of hardcore punk and ska (sometimes known as ska-core).
 Following the breakup of the band, which occurred the same day as the recording of their only studio album No Gods, No Managers, members went on to form Leftöver Crack and INDK, among others.

 Background

-The band became well-known at the C-Squat in the Lower East Side of Manhattan for their innovative music and politically charged lyrics.
+The band became well-known at the C-Squat on the Lower East Side of Manhattan for their innovative music and politically charged lyrics.
 They also became infamous for their Satanic imagery and references to the vagrant lifestyle, including smoking both crack cocaine and marijuana, shoplifting, and squatting.
 The band prides itself on its atheism, and makes frequent references to Satan.
 On the album No Gods, No Managers, they use excerpts from the lectures of political scientist Michael Parenti.